Lutterul History, Family Crest & Coats of Arms

 Lutterul is a name that first reached England following the Norman Conquest of 1066.
 The Lutterul family lived in Nottinghamshire.
 Many people think the name Luttrell was originally derived from the Old French word l'outre which means otter, but others believe the name could have been derived from Lutterell, a place in Normandy.

 "Robert Lotrel and Hugh his son were benefactors to the Abbey of Barberie, Normandy and its foundation.
 Symon Mutro was mentioned in England in 1130."

 "In England the Luttrells were first seated in Nottinghamshire.
 Geoffrey Loterel, who held Gamston in that county, and some other manors in Derbyshire, obtained a great Lincolnshire barony, with Hoton-Paganel in Yorkshire, through his wife Trethesenta, daughter of William Paganel , and in the end his sole heir. "

 Early Origins of the Lutterul family

-The surname Lutterul was first found in Lincolnshire where one of the first records of the name was Sir Geoffrey de Luterel I (1160-1222), courtier and confidante of King John.
+The surname Lutterul was first found in Nottinghamshire, but in Lincolnshire the aforementioned Sir Geoffrey de Luterel I (1160-1222), was courtier and confidante of King John.
 His son, Robert Luttrel was Lord Chancellor of Ireland (1238-1245) and his great grandson Sir Geoffrey Luttrell III (1276-1345) held a family seat at Irnham Hall at Irnham in Lincolnshire.